saurabytes/MonarchMoneyTrendReport/README.md

 * Breadcrumbs on **Reports / Income & Spending** allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_

-* Save and restore unlimited filters and other report options on **Reports / Datasets**
+* Save and restore your Report filters and other report options on **Reports / Datasets**

 * Compressed & Smaller Transactions grid to show more items